FAQ

 #3 Am I currently active?
 Someone who has a current fitness program may be fine to go ahead and start with a bit longer time.

+#4 Do I lack core strength?
+Rebounding is an amazing core exercise, but you may need to start with a few minutes and build your way up.
+Rebounding for too long without sufficient core strength or improper form could lead to some low back aches.
 It is absolutely fine if 2-3 minutes is the most you can do, especially if you are in recovery, have a health condition, have been inactive or have a significant amount of weight you want to lose.
 It is also fine if you start with 5-10 minutes.
 Gage how you feel after and the next day.
 You may have to exercise patience working your way up to the length of time you'd ideally like to rebound.
 There is no one size that fits all.
 When in doubt, start slow and work your way up.
 You know your body best.
-I also recommend downloading my FREE workout program!